Port Gamble, Washington: Founding

 In 1849, William Talbot and Andrew Pope arrived in San Francisco from East Machias, Maine, in hope of taking part in its shipping and lumber industry, for the shipping of lumber to the rapidly growing Western United States was becoming a very lucrative business.
 Pope and Talbot quickly realized that the lumber shipments from New England were not enough to meet the growing demand for building materials in the West.
 After hearing about the dense forests in the Oregon Territory, Talbot and Pope, along with partners Josiah Keller and Charles Foster, formed the Puget Mill Company to harvest the much-needed lumber for the expanding West.
 In the summer of 1853, Talbot, after searching the Puget Sound area for the best possible site for a mill, spotted a sand spit at the mouth of Gamble Bay as an excellent location, for it provided a location near the abundant trees of the Oregon Territory and a port for shipping the cut lumber to California.
 Soon after arriving, Keller sailed up the coast to join him with the boiler, engine, and muley saw for the mill.
 By September, the new mill was cutting logs into lumber.

 Although they had a ready and working mill, Pope, Keller, and Talbot had difficulty finding enough workers to run the mill.
 During the 1850s, the Pacific Northwest was frontier territory with little population.
 With the help of their partner in Maine, Charles Foster, the mill was able to recruit experienced mill workers from East Machias to come west to Gamble Bay.
 In their new and labor-intensive environment, workers quickly became homesick for the lifestyle they had left behind in Maine.
 As houses were constructed for workers' and company executives' families, the design reflected their desire to feel at home, as the architecture looked like that which could be found in a New England city.
 This new little town that grew up by the mill was named "Port Gamble" after its location on Gamble Bay, which had been named by the American explorer Commodore Wilkes in 1842.

 The founders of the mill of Port Gamble, however, were not the first to occupy Gamble Bay.
 The S'Klallams, or Nux Sklai Yem, had been living in the Puget Sound region since 2400 B.C.
-Legally, land wasn't available for non-Native settlement until March 8, 1859, when Congress ratified the Treaty of Point No Point, which was signed January 26, 1855, by representatives of the United States and the Chemakum, S'Klallam and Skokomish nations.
+Legally, land was not available for non-Native settlement until March 8, 1859, when Congress ratified the Treaty of Point No Point, which was signed January 26, 1855, by representatives of the United States and the Chemakum, S'Klallam and Skokomish nations.
 But by that time, the Port Gamble Band of S'Klallam Indians had moved across the bay to Point Julia.
 As part of an agreement between them and the mill company, the S'Klallams were given jobs at the mill and lumber to build their new homes, community facilities, and a new school.
 The new little town across Gamble Bay became known as Little Boston.